semantic-release/semantic-release/README.md

 ### `verifyConditions`

 This plugins is responsible for verifying that a release should happen in the first place.
-For example, the [default implementation](https://github.com/semantic-release/condition-travis/) verifies that the publish is happening on Travis, that it's the right branch, and that all other build jobs succeeded.
+For example, the [default implementation](https://github.com/semantic-release/condition-travis/) verifies that the publish is happening on Travis, that it’s the right branch, and that all other build jobs succeeded.
 There are more use cases for this, e.g. verifying that test coverage is above a certain threshold or that there are no [vulnerabilities](https://nodesecurity.io/) in your dependencies.
 Be creative.

 Passing an array of plugins will run them in series.